ricardo93borges/data-structures-notes/graph/doc.md

 ### Representation

-Graphs can represented with
+Graphs can be represented with

-- **Adjacency list** - Every node stores a list of adjacent vertices, for example, an array or that contains all vertices and each vertex contains a another array with adjacent vertices, other data structures can be used instead of an array, like a hash table and a linked list.
+- **Adjacency list** - Every node stores a list of adjacent vertices, for example, an array or that contains all vertices and each vertex contains another array with adjacent vertices, other data structures can be used instead of an array, like a hash table and a linked list.

 - **Adjacency matrix** - An NxN boolean matrix (where N is the number of vertices), if the matrix[i][j] stores the value true, there is a connection between the vertices i and j.
 In an undirected graph matrix[j][i] also will store the value true.
 You can use other types instead of boolean, for example, numbers to represent weight.